tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 });
 ```

-If your system needs to know the client order ID before the order is sent, but the ID does not need to carry any meaning, ask the REST client to generate one:
+If your system needs to know the client order ID before the order is sent, but the ID does not need to carry any meaning, ask the REST API client to generate one:

 ```typescript
 const newClientOrderId = client.generateNewOrderId();